rbind/blog.jemu.name/content/posts/2016/2016-11-05-spring-cleaning-pt2/index.md

 ### Hardware

-This [fancy little bugger](https://www.cyberport.de/hp-proliant-gen8-microserver---xeon-e3-1220l-v2-2-3ghz-8gb-0gb-4x-8-9cm-3-5-lff-1503-27K_548.html) is now my roomate.
+This [fancy little bugger](https://www.cyberport.de/hp-proliant-gen8-microserver---xeon-e3-1220l-v2-2-3ghz-8gb-0gb-4x-8-9cm-3-5-lff-1503-27K_548.html) is now my roommate.
 It lives in my living room, its name is PPTH, and we're friends.
-I chose the version with the bumped CPU because I tend have a lot of video transcoding jobs running, hence the upgrade from the previous generation ProLiant in the first place.
+I chose the version with the bumped CPU because I tend to have a lot of video transcoding jobs running, hence the upgrade from the previous generation ProLiant in the first place.
 As of now, I'm still using the preinstalled 8GB of RAM, but I assume I need to upgrade them sooner or later because both FreeNAS and ZFS tend to like their RAM, not to mention Plex.

 Drive-wise, I went all out and got 4 of [these WD Red 8TB](https://www.cyberport.de/wd-red-wd80efzx-8tb-5400rpm-128mb-3-5zoll-sata600-3404-24D_404.html) drives, because when I upgrade, I like to grade up a lot.

 ### Operating System

 I'm still pretty happy with [FreeNAS](https://www.freenas.org/), even though it looks like other solutions like NAS4free and unRAID have become quite popular in the past few years, but I never bothered to check them out.
 You know what they say about running systems and how you're not supposed to touch them.
-Also, lazyness.
-Vast amounts of lazyness.
+Also, laziness.
+Vast amounts of laziness.
 If you primarily need an OS to handle your storage pool (ZFS), some file shares (CIFS/AFP/NFS), maybe even account management (Active Directory and other things I never used), or some network voodoo, you're probably fine using FreeNAS.

 The [FreeNAS docs](https://doc.freenas.org/9.10/) are usually sufficient for my needs, and the installation on a [small USB drive like this one](https://www.amazon.de/SanDisk-Ultra-Flash-Drive-150MB/dp/B00LLER2CS/) is very handy and keeps your storage disks OS-free.
 If you don't know how to dump the FreeNAS installer on a thumb drive, [look here](https://doc.freenas.org/9.10/install.html#preparing-the-media).
 Keep in mind that you will need one drive to hold the installer and *one additional* drive as the target for the installation.